-Established in 2006, Malayan High School of Science (MHSS), a Mapua Junior High School, is a leading junior high school in Manila.
-It aims to be a global center of excellence in secondary education especially in the area of science, technology, engineering, arts and mathematics (STEAM).
-Malayan High School of Science is focused on producing scientifically and technologically inclined learners.
+Established in 2006, Malayan High School of Science (MHSS), the Junior High school of Mapua University, is a leading junior high school and is the only private junior science high school in Manila.
+It aims to be a global center of excellence in Science, Technology, Engineering, and Mathematics (STEM) education.